Frazew/PythonUSBIP/README.md

 The whole USBIP code is in the USBIP.py file.
 The best way to understand how to implement a device is to look at how the wiimote example is implemented or to see [the example of lcgamboa's repository](https://github.com/lcgamboa/USBIP-Virtual-USB-Device/blob/master/python/hid-keyboard.py).

 ## Using with Windows
 Using USBIP on Windows can be a huge pain.
-I have done a lot of research defore finally getting it to work correctly.
-Therefore, here are the thing you should know :
+I have done a lot of research before finally getting it to work correctly.
+Therefore, here are the things you should know :
 * If you've already installed the USBIP driver, uninstall it, it causes BSODs
 * If you've already downloaded the USBIP binary, remove it
 * Use [this driver & binary](https://sourceforge.net/p/usbip/discussion/418507/thread/86c5e473/) instead (the driver is located in the `output` folder)
-* This is not directly related to this post, but if you're having issue attaching a device from Windows to a linux host, this is because usbip has been merged into the kernel since 3.14.
+* This is not directly related to this post, but if you're having issues attaching a device from Windows to a linux host, this is because usbip has been merged into the kernel since 3.14.
 However, no need to downgrade, there is [a fix](https://sourceforge.net/p/usbip/discussion/418507/thread/7ff86875/?limit=25&page=5#cd87) !

 ## Wiimote example
 This repository contains a fully fonctionnal USBIP wiimote example.
 It uses cwiid to communicate with the wiimotes.